Njugen/TabSera/README.md

 #### Component guidelines

 - In this project, all functions returning the type __JSX.Element__ is considered a component.
 These should always be placed in their own files.
-- A component should NOT declare other component functions.
-Preferably, no functions should be declared inside a component unless it is motivated to do so (e.g. when setting states).
+- A component should NOT declare other components.
+Preferably, no functions should be declared inside a component unless it is motivated to do so (e.g. when the function sets states at some point).
-- Each variable and function should be declared with an appropriate data type.
+- Each variable and function should be declared with appropriate datatype.
 Create a new interface or extend a current one, when creating a new feature
-- Refactored components should be placed in their own folder.
-Follow the following example:
+- Refactored components should be placed in their own folder and follow a specific naming convention:

 ```
     ./src